symbol/symbol-docs/source/concepts/transaction.rst

 In the public network, a transaction is considered to be irrevocable when it receives ``398`` confirmations.
 But the maximum number of blocks that can be rolled back is :ref:`configurable per network <config-network-properties>`.
 In other words, it is necessary to wait at least ``398`` blocks after a transaction receives its first confirmation to guarantee that it cannot be reversed on the public network.

+*************
+Spam Throttle
+*************

+The node's cache holds unconfirmed transactions until they can be included in a block.
+Since cache is a valuable resource, |codename| implements a spam throttle that prevents an attacker from filling the cache with unconfirmed transactions while still letting honest actors successfully submit new unconfirmed transactions.

+The spam throttle controls the amount of unconfirmed transactions accounts can submit by calculating the fair share of cache for each account relative to its importance score.
+If an account has surpassed its fair share of the cache and the node cache contains more unconfirmed transactions than the amount that can be included in a single block, the transaction will be rejected.
+This effectively blocks malicious actors from spamming a node with transactions while allowing other users to continue using the node normally.

 ******
 Guides